-On a purée of white beans, yogurt, and roast garlic sits a sweet and sour salad of carrots, raisins, and walnuts, and some very succulent slices of chicken breast.
-Drizzled on top of the chicken is a balsamic honey reduction.
+On a purée of white beans, yoghurt, and roast garlic sits a sweet and sour salad of carrots, raisins, and walnuts, and some very succulent slices of chicken breast.
+Drizzled on top of the sous vide chicken breast is a balsamic honey reduction.

-This was one of those ideas that percolated for quite some time before ending up in this combination on the plate.
-In the spirit of Darwin’s survival of the fittest, this dish deserves to be the one that survived.
-Diverse textures and flavours that work beautifully together.
+The ideas in this recipe percolated for quite some time before ending up in this combination on the plate.
+And so, in the spirit of Darwin’s survival of the fittest, this dish deserves to be the one that survived.
+These diverse textures and flavours work beautifully together.

-Each element of the white bean purée is essential – the cannellini beans, yogurt, and roast garlic.
-Substituting one would make this a different dish.
-They are balanced, they are integrated.
-They complement what is layered on top of them.
+A neutral coloured, creamy, yet umami-packed base was needed to complement this striking salad and highlight its fresh carrot and citrus notes.
+The roast garlic and white bean puree delivered on this need.
+Each element of the purée is essential – the cannellini beans, the yoghurt, and the roast garlic.
+Substituting one of these ingredients would make this a different dish.
+They are balanced.
+They are integrated.
+Most importantly, the combination of these ingredients complements the salad that is layered on top of them.

-I have enjoyed some wonderfully succulent poached chicken breast.
-My new Sous Vide device certainly helped deliver the best poached chicken breasts I have ever had.
-If you would like to learn more, or see why I selected 63 degC for 1.5 hours, then read this Serious Eats post.
+The carrot raisin salad and white bean purée make a really delectable standalone dish.
+For this iteration, though, I topped it with slices of sous vide chicken breast.
+I have enjoyed some wonderfully succulent poached chicken.
+My sous vide device helped deliver the best “poached” chicken breasts I have ever had.
+If you would like to learn more about this technique or see why I selected 63 degC for 1.5 hours, then read this Serious Eats post.

 White bean puree